stylesuxx/Apache-Access-Log-Logger/readme.md

     ./format.py testcontext /var/log/apache2/access.log

 This will now produce an HTML file which you can then view in the browser.
 This comes in form of a sortable and filterable HTML table.

+### Usage
+    usage: format.py [-h] [-o OUT] TAG LOGFILE

+    Search for a tag in the apache access log files and format it to sort and filterable HTML table.

+    positional arguments:
+      TAG                The tag to look for in the log LOGFILE            Path to logfile

+    optional arguments:
+      -h, --help         show this help message and exit -o OUT, --out OUT  Path of the output file